-- Electrical Wire – Hopefully all of your electrical is tucked up out of harms way but just in case it’s a good idea to keep a spare roll of electrical wire.
+- Electrical Wire – Hopefully all of your electrical is tucked up out of harm’s way but just in case it’s a good idea to keep a spare roll of electrical wire.
 Whether you catch it and rip it off or you have a short and need to replace a chunk it’ll come in handy.

-- Electrical Tape – From taping up electrical connections to making band aids electrical tape is simply awesome to keep on hand.
-I like this electrical tape because it comes in a handy plastic case and keeps it from getting mangled, stuff sticking to it or getting wet.
+- Electrical Tape – From taping up electrical connections to making band-aids electrical tape is simply awesome to keep on hand.
+I like this electrical tape because it comes in a handy plastic case and keeps it from getting mangled, stuff sticking to it, or getting wet.

-- Wire Connectors – I also like to keep a good little selection of wire connectors like butt connectors, ring terminals, quick disconnects and fork terminals on hand.
+- Wire Connectors – I also like to keep a good little selection of wire connectors like butt connectors, ring terminals, quick disconnects, and fork terminals on hand.

 - Duct Tape – From repairing broken hoses to taping up a splint for a broken leg duct tape can come in handy for so many applications.

 - Jump Starter and/or Jumper Cables – This past summer I spent a week out camping with my cousin and we were both thankful for jumper cables.
-As it turned out, both of our batteries crapped the bed and we had to jump start one another on multiple occasions.
+As it turned out, both of our batteries crapped the bed and we had to jump-start one another on multiple occasions.
 If you’re riding alone then a portable jump starter could come in handy as well.

-- Chain Saw or Hand Saw – A chainsaw or handsaw is especially important if you ride it wooded areas.
-I commonly come across trees that have fallen across the trail that I need to cut up and remove or sometimes I get into a tight spot that I may to remove a tree from in order to get out.
+- Chain Saw or Hand Saw – A chainsaw or handsaw is especially important if you ride in wooded areas.
+I commonly come across trees that have fallen across the trail that I need to cut up and remove or sometimes I get into a tight spot that I may remove a tree from in order to get out.

 - Radiator Stop Leak – Another thing that can leave you paralyzed on the trail is a hole in your radiator whether it be from a stick or even a rock.
 I highly recommend Bars Leaks Liquid Copper, we even use it at work to fix leaks in the radiators of our commercial trucks and not small leaks either.

-- Water Cannon – Yes, a kids water cannon.
+- Water Cannon – Yes, a kid’s water cannon.
 If you ride in muddy or even dusty conditions then you run the risk of plugging up your radiator resulting in overheating issues.
 And believe me, there’s nothing worse than being out in the bush and having to stop and let your machine cool down every 15 minutes because your rad is getting no airflow.
-I’ve even taken water bottles, punched hole in the lids and tried to rinse out my rad.
+I’ve even taken water bottles, punched a hole in the lids, and tried to rinse out my rad.
 That’s where water cannons come in handy, you can fill them up in any body of water and rinse all that pesky mud and dirt out of your rad.
 Heck, you can even use them to wash yourself up after a muddy adventure.

-- Storage Bin – Some side by sides like my Kawasaki Teryx have built in storage compartments to haul all your gear and tools but if not then there are great options for waterproof storage totes that you can secure in the box of your side by side.
+- Storage Bin – Some side by sides like my Kawasaki Teryx have built-in storage compartments to haul all your gear and tools but if not then there are great options for waterproof storage totes that you can secure in the box of your side-by-side.
 Many UTV manufacturers even offer totes that are designed for your specific machine.

 8 Recovery Gear Items You Should Carry In Your UTV